medeaggd/HomeTownApp/README.md

 ## Known Bugs
 **2018/05/25:** 1.
 Between 301 and 445px, "Hero image" is actually larger than
 the content of the page (evidenced by header box being shorter than width).
 Not sure what's going on here.
-2. Scores - "winner" name not bolded, ever.
-3. Scores - short name does not appear under 300px.

-**2018/05/22:** FIXED (missing curly bracket): I broke the responsive flow, the hamburger button does not hide at viewport width greater than 600px nor does it maintain declared size.

 ## License
 As most of the starter code was provided by the **Udacity** course, I cannot take